mckaysalisbury/venvwrapper/README.md

 # venvwrapper

-A wrapper around `venv` to manage virtual environments in python.
+A simple wrapper around `venv` to manage virtual environments in python.

-I love `virtualenvwrapper`, but I love standards more, and python now has `venv` as its standard virtual environment code.
+I love `virtualenvwrapper`, but I love standards more, and python now has `venv` as its standard virtual environment manager.
 But python didn't supply a wrapper, so I'm making this one, inspired by `virtualenvwrapper`.

 ## Installation

-None of this actually works yet, these are the goals
+1. Download the repo (it's only three files, and one is this README, and another is the LICENSE)
+2. Put the repo wherever you like.
+3. In your CLI, navigate to the folder in your command line
+4. Execute the command below to add the commands to your CLI

 ### Linux